 Classes, Groups & Individual

-I practice a form of movement combining yoga, qigong, and myofacial release.
+I practice a form of movement combining kundalini, qigong, and myofacial release yoga.
 The roots of the practice are in body energetic.
 Essentially, the form of movement I do aims to cultivate a felt sense connection to one’s body.
 That connection in itself is profound and divine.
 With continued practice a sense of non-separateness or merging with the energy beyond the physical structure can organically develop, which is just another way available to us to connect and experience life.
 It might all sound a bit esoteric and supernatural but over the years I have found that so much that once carried a sense of mysticism is just normal and completely based in this reality of living life.
 One of the more profound learnings that I have come in contact with over the years is that,

-it’s all just everyday normal stuff.
+It’s all just everyday normal stuff.
 We just have not been taught that way.
 It is simply a technology of consciousness that we have not yet understood.

 What I love most about practicing this form of movement is how it compliments my inner explorations, understandings and inquiry work.
 It is easy to get caught up in the mental aspect of understanding, and though the mind has incredible abilities it has its limitations.
 To recognize and value the abilities of the body to understand and process knowledge has been for me like bringing dreamland down to Earth.
 And it’s all real.